DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

   * Marker [String](#string)

 ### DBClusterQuotaExceededFault
-* DBClusterQuotaExceededFault `object`: User attempted to create a new DB cluster and the user has already reached the maximum allowed DB cluster quota.
+* DBClusterQuotaExceededFault `object`: The user attempted to create a new DB cluster and the user has already reached the maximum allowed DB cluster quota.

 ### DBClusterRole
 * DBClusterRole `object`: Describes an AWS Identity and Access Management (IAM) role that is associated with a DB cluster.